KenzoBH/KenzoBH/README.md

 Data Scientist wannabe.
-Studying R and Python for Data Analysis and Machine Learning.
 You can see my portfolio of Data Science projects (in English and in Portuguese) [here](https://github.com/KenzoBH/Data-Science).

 Tools and skills: